davidedelerma/bill_sky/README.md

 ###Technologies used:
 As the test is for a Ruby developer position, I have decided to use Ruby & Sinatra

 It was built using TDD approach.
-The gem used for unit testing is miniTest.
+The gem used for unit testing the modules is miniTest.
+To Run the test go in the folder ./models/spec and type in the terminal ruby bill_spec.rb and ruby get_bill_data_spec.rb
+To test the Sinatra app I have used Rack
+To run the Sinatra test in the folder ./spec type in the terminal ruby main_spec.rb

 To make the web page responsive I have used bootstrap.
 I have decided to use bootstrap because there is only one function written in Javascript and the function is written using jQuery.